Adorable photo shows Malden police officer giving ticket to boy in toy car

 Cori Salerno and her son, Grayson, were visiting family for dinner on Henry Street when officer Ayrton Borges, who happens to be a good friend, stopped by to say hello.

 Borges was excited to see Grayson, who had celebrated his first birthday a few days prior, Salerno said.
-As the youngster played with his new Mercedes, Salerno says her sister-in-law thought it might be cute to stage a traffic stop.
+As the youngster played with his new Mercedes, Salerno said her sister-in-law thought it might be cute to stage a traffic stop.

 “It’s a little remote control car, so we just drove him out to the sidewalk and my husband said ‘pretend to give him a ticket,'” she told 7News.
 “He’s so sweet.
 He just went along with it.”